rivue/Gamified-Study-Tool/README.md

         - possibly take inspiration from btd5 / btd6 / odessey

 TODO list:

-    general:
-        - change theme / color / name
-        - ability to "star" / "favorite" a course
-        - fix low / moderate / high vulnerabilities for npm packages in frontend
+    MVP CLEANUP LIST:
         - redirects / url stuff (ex:
             "/knowledge/:id/:anythingHereShouldRedirect"
             "/library/:id/:roomName/:anythingHereShouldRedirect"
             etc...
         )
+        - fix low / moderate / high vulnerabilities for npm packages in frontend
+        - ascendence --> rivue (everywhere on the site and in the file system)
+        - make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly
+        - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))
+        - maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something
+        - loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well)
+        - weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy

+    general:
+        - change theme / color / name
+        - ability to "star" / "favorite" a course
         - make footer smaller and look better
         - contact image on main sidebar?
         - significant ui rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - copy openais font?
-        - change gpt 4o-mini to deepseek or other model for cost --> look into custom api / llm specifically designed for education or review or whatever
+        - change gpt 4o-mini to deepseek (deepseek once I test reliable function calling / parsing) or other model for cost
+        - eventually look into custom api / llm specifically designed for education or review or whatever
-        - maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something
-        - add redirect to newly generated lesson once it finishes loading the library
-        - make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly
         - *possibly* add a slider to each course based on how lenient the course creator wants the fuzzy string matcher to be (for misspelled words)
-        - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))
         - improve completion screen a bit
-        - loading bars (for course creation and for other stuff as well)
-        - weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy
-        - gray out the explore button until someone adds at least one room name
-        - switch "room names" to "lectures" in create library page
         - add support for .txt files for the create library thing
-        - add ability to create rooms / "lectures" once you create a library, and mention that in the "add rooms" page (ex: "*lectures can be added within the library*")
         - clean up minor ui thing with learning nodes (when you click on the popup to play the games, for some reason it still highlights the node)
         - modify section splitting logic (5 sentences --> 1k characters or 200 words max or whatever.)
-        - only fetch most 10 recent factoids, or summary of factoids or something when doing room generation
+        - only fetch most 30 recent factoids, or summary of factoids or something when doing room generation
+        - one word short answer (make gpt come up with variations so people aren't pissed off w/ super close answers, ex:
+        NCSU, ncsu, NC State, North Carolina State University, etc... or maybe use basic nlp to check?)
+        - all the other routes and stuff (contact / submit feedback, terms & policies, buying subscription, settings)

     create course (library) page:
         - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study